Webinar date: 29 April 2025

 From webinars and panels, to workshops and festivals—effective science communication often involves facilitating conversations with diverse individuals.
 But how do you ensure those conversations are welcoming and accessible to both speakers and participants?

-In this PCST webinar, four international panelists will share opportunities and best practices for inclusive science communication event facilitation.
-They will draw on their experiences as practitioners, educators, and scholars to discuss common accessibility-related challenges for event moderation and organisation and strategies for overcoming them.
-Finally, they will discuss what “inclusive” facilitation really means, and offer thoughts on how to move beyond shallow notions of diversity and inclusion to engage more deeply with what these terms really mean in practice.
+In this PCST webinar, four international panelists shared opportunities and best practices for inclusive science communication event facilitation.
+They drew on their experiences as practitioners, educators, and scholars to discuss common accessibility-related challenges for event moderation and organisation and strategies for overcoming them.
+Finally, they discuss what “inclusive” facilitation really means, and offer thoughts on how to move beyond shallow notions of diversity and inclusion to engage more deeply with what these terms really mean in practice.

 Moderator